clemensv/avrotize/csharpcodegen.md

 the Avro schema.
 The class name is derived from the name of the record type in the Avro schema.

-If the `avro_annotation` option is provided, the class implements the `ISpecificRecord` interface from the Avro library.
+If the `--avro-annotation` option is provided, the class implements the `ISpecificRecord` interface from the Avro library.
 The interface provides methods to access the fields of the record and to convert the record to and from byte arrays.
 The interface is used by the Avro serialization framework to